LuciooF/TourneyScripts/README.md

   - Food choices and dietary requirements.
   - This will be [its own spreadsheet](https://docs.google.com/spreadsheets/d/1RzFE8XkP6VL0ykOUTTWIliFHmlbwPpNOLYgdsrvrepA/edit#gid=1448082000) as we need to give this to the club

+## Contributions
+To contribute I have set this repo up so all you have to do is fork this, create a new branch for whatever fix you're making, then once this is done, create a merge request.
+Only I can approve them. :D

 ## TODO List

 - [x] Try out eslint